gaultier/blog/perhaps_rust_needs_defer.md

-Title: Perhaps Rust needs "defer"
+Title: Perhaps Rust needs "defer" and a fresh take on FFI allocations
 Tags: Rust, C
 ---